-My mission is to return the forgotten value to handmade pieces, when their own essence turns them into works of art that will last beyond time.
+My mission is to return the forgotten value to handmade pieces.

-I mean to generate wardrobe favourites out of sustainable fabrications and techniques, maintaining a careful consideration, appreciation and a conscious approach; hoping to reshape the way people perceive and wear clothes.
+Creating wardrobe favourites out of sustainable fabrications and techniques, I hope to reshape the way people perceive and wear clothes.

 I hold a timelessness concept, embracing personal style over trends.
 Working in the direction of a positive and permanent change in the fashion industry, I strive to preserve and promote the fresh and innovative use of traditional handwork.
-I am willing to influence the collective consciousness towards extending the life of garments, by reducing industrial waste and returning to the appreciation of true fashion design.
+I am willing to influence the collective consciousness towards extending the life of garments, by reducing industrial waste and returning to the appreciation of craftsmanship.

-Constantly allowing herself to play with art and its infinite forms of expression, Nikole has manifested her aesthetics through diverse creative mediums: from fashion to theatre, film, make-up, photography, art direction and set design.
+Nikole Tursi is an Argentine artist who constantly allows herself to play with art and its infinite forms of expression.
+She has manifested her aesthetics through diverse creative mediums: from fashion to theatre, film, set design, opera & ballet.

-Nikole found through millinery a fusion of these multi-dimensions.
-Captivated by how boundaries disappeared when it came to shapes, materials or volumes, she began a journey where artisanal and innovation intertwine to reveal the authentic uniqueness from the handwork.
+Captivated by how boundaries disappeared when it came to shapes, materials or volumes, Nikole began a journey where artisanal and innovation intertwine to reveal the authentic uniqueness of the handmade.

-After having the opportunity to appreciate from close the work of some of the best artisans of the world in action, thanks to the Comité Colbert & UNESCO award, Nikole’s burning desire to fight for the craftsmanship to receive its proper glory got emphasised.
-This privileged access to master-craftsmen, historical archives and long valued artisanal techniques has not only enriched her work and allowed her to develop immeasurable new ideas and knowledge for her future professional career in wearable art, but also grew in Nikole the necessity to inspire and show the value of craft in our history, culture, today and how it will appear to us in our future world.
+This award gave her a privileged access to master-craftsmen, historical archives and long valued artisanal techniques that has not only enriched her work and allowed her to develop immeasurable new ideas and knowledge for her future in wearable art, but also grew in Nikole the necessity to inspire and show the value of craft in our history, culture, today and how it will appear to us in our future world.